 You can't go wrong with some twinkling lights, either.
-Strings of festoons or sparkling fairy lights strung around your porch will add a big dose of magic to your Halloween set-up.
-There are more lovely looks in our backyard party lighting ideas guide.
+Strings of festoons, sparkling fairy lights, and other backyard party lighting strung around your porch will add a big dose of magic to your Halloween setup.

 And if you don't want to stick bats or other spooky shapes around your space, how about creating a night-sky scene by opting for cut-out stars, instead?

 How can you decorate your porch for Halloween on a budget?